dmeditor/dmeditor/README.md

 DM Editor is a block-styled visual editor written in React.

-The idea behind is to make it easy to develop and style widget using React ecosystem, in the end together with developer bring editor good user experience for page editing.
+The idea behind is to make it easy to develop and style widget using React ecosystem, in the end together with developer bring good user experience for page editing.

 [Roadmap](https://github.com/orgs/dmeditor/projects/1) , mail [xc](mailto:chen.xcmail@gmail.com) if you want to discuss:).